Mael7307/Prompt-LoRA-Evaluation-for-Clinical-NLI/README.md

 ## 📄 Citation

-If you use this code or dataset, please cite our AAAI paper:
+If you use this code or dataset, please cite our paper:

 > **Dissecting Clinical Reasoning in Language Models: A Comparative Study of Prompts and Model Adaptation Strategies**